webrecorder/browsertrix/frontend/docs/docs/user-guide/browser-profiles/browser-profiles-overview.md

 !!! tip "Best Practices: Use an account created specifically for archiving a website"

-    We recommend creating dedicated accounts for archiving pages that require user registration but are otherwise public.
+    Websites may require user registration to view content at URLs that are otherwise public.
 This practice is sometimes referred to as a login wall.
-Login walls are commonly used by social media platforms.
+Login walls are commonly used by social media and publishing platforms.

+    We recommend creating dedicated accounts when archiving any website that requires a user account.
 Although dedicated accounts are not required to benefit from browser profiles, they can address the following potential issues:

     - While usernames and passwords are never saved by Browsertrix, the private tokens that enable access to logged in content _are_ stored.
 Thus, anyone with access to your Browsertrix account, intentional or malicious, may be able to access the logged in content.